Alliance for European Integration: Soviet Occupation Day

 Mihai Ghimpu, interim president of Moldova in 2010, decreed June 28 as Day of Soviet Occupation and Commemoration of the Victims of the Communist Totalitarian Regime to remember the Soviet occupation on June 28, 1940.
 The move was met with disapproval and calls for the decree's revocation inside the ruling coalition, and with calls for Ghimpu's resignation among the opposition parties.
 Dorin Chirtoacă, mayor of Chişinău and member of the same party as Ghimpu, ordered the erection of a memorial stone in the National Assembly Square, in front of the parliament building, where a Lenin monument used to stand.
 The members of the coalitions argued that the time had not come for such a decree and that it would only help the communists win more votes.
 The Academy of Sciences of Moldova declared that "in the view of recent disagreements regarding June 28, 1940 [...] we must take action and inform the public opinion about the academic community views".
 The Academy declared that: "Archival documents and historical research of international experts shows that the annexation of Bessarabia and Northern Bukovina was designed and built by Soviet Command as a military occupation of these territories.
-Ordinance of Interim President Michael Ghimpu reflects, in principle, the historical truth".
-But the Constitutional Court cancelled Ghimpu's decree on July 12, 2010.
+Ordinance of Interim President Michael Ghimpu reflects, in principle, the historical truth". the Constitutional Court cancelled Ghimpu's decree on July 12, 2010.

 Constitutional referendum

 The constitutional referendum aimed at breaking the political stalemate failed on September 5, 2010, following a low voter turnout.
 No further referendum can be called to change the constitution for direct elections of the president for another two years.
 The head of the observer mission from the Parliamentary Assembly of the Council of Europe, Andreas Gross, praised the referendum as being well organised and corresponding to democratic standards.

 On 15 January 2012, the leaders of the Alliance made a joint statement announcing that a constitutional referendum would be held in April, 2012.
 Prime Minister Vlad Filat said that "a referendum on the amendment of the constitution will be initiated in order to give people the opportunity to rectify the constitutional deficiencies that have been triggering endless political crises."
 Acting President Marian Lupu added that: "Moldova's president will be elected within a month after the validation of the referendum's outcome.".
-Liberal leader Mihai Ghimpu then said that the amendment to the constitution is the only solution to the political crisis.
+Liberal leader Mihai Ghimpu then said that the amendment to the constitution was the only solution to the political crisis.